Jayce0808/moodle_challenge/README.md

 - All fields should be trimmed as white spaces shouldn't be allowed
 - Names such as o'connor should be converted into O'connor and not O'Connor
 - The input file will not contain enough users to require inserting multiple users in one query
-- The DB is named 'moodle_test_db' & the table is called 'users'
 - If one of the emails in the csv is a duplicate, other correctly formatted users should still be inserted
-- The DB will be created automatically if it does not already exist - this is just to make it easier to run this script, I do not think it would be a valid implementation in reality
+- The default DB to use is 'postgres'
+- An additional --db option was include, it is okay to create a new DB using this paramater if it does not exist

 # Bugs
-- Unintuative error message when trying to insert records without table exists
+- ~~Unintuative error message when trying to insert records without table exists~~
-- Scripts stops importing records when one duplicate email is found
+- ~~Scripts stops importing records when one duplicate email is found~~